- Budget Glossary

 Some funds track a single source of revenue or type of expenditure.

-Other funds are for a single purpose, but have several sources of revenue and types of expenditures.
+Other funds are for a single purpose, but have several sources of revenue and several types of expenditures.

 |General Fund||The City's chief operating fund, which includes revenues from sources that are not required by law to be deposited elsewhere.|

 |Rollback||The taxable percentage of a property's assessed value; this amount is set by the State of Iowa.|

 |Special Revenue Funds||Proceeds from specific sources that are usually required by law to be accounted for in separate funds and used for specific purposes.